Staff

 Lisa Abbott

-A KFTC organizer in Eastern Kentucky for five years, Lisa became the Leadership Development coordinator in 1997.
+A KFTC organizer in eastern Kentucky for five years, Lisa became the Leadership Development Coordinator in 1997.
 She received a Master’s Degree in Public Policy with an emphasis in Leadership Development from the University of Maryland in 2001.
 Lisa returned to KFTC in 2002 as the Director of Organizing and Leadership Development.
-She lives in Berea with her husband Justin and two boys, Myles and Hollis.
+She coordinated KFTC's Empower Kentucky Initiative and currently is the Deputy Organizing Director for Just Transition.

 Morgan Brown

-Morgan was hired in July 2009 as our first full-time Administrative Assistant.
-She was born, raised, and still lives in Barbourville, surrounded by her extended family.
-Morgan spends her free time with her daughter Kerigan, and husband David.
+Morgan joined our staff in summer of 2009.
+She was born, raised, and still lives in Knox County, surrounded by her extended family.
+Morgan enjoys spending time with her husband and their two wonderful children.
 She works out of our London office.

 Joe Gallenstein

-I have been blessed to work for Kentuckians for the Commonwealth in Northern Kentucky since 2010.
+I have been blessed to work for Kentuckians for the Commonwealth in Northern Kentucky since 2010, and with the Scott County chapter since 2013.
 If you share our commitment to justice and a desire for a strong democracy then please join us at an upcoming KFTC event!

 Jerry Hardt

 Jerry is KFTC’s Communications Director.
-He has worked with KFTC for 30 years in various roles, including balancing the scales editor, media coordinator and occasional financial manager!
-He lives in Louisville.
+He has worked with KFTC for 30+ years in various roles, including balancing the scales editor, media coordinator and occasional financial manager!
+He lives in Magoffin County.

 Jessica Hays Lucas